Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 20 October

 Russian forces struck an energy facility in Chernihiv Oblast, leaving the northern part of the Oblast and the city of Slavutych, Kyiv Oblast, without electricity.

-Head of the Donetsk People's Republic, Denis Pushilin, claimed that Russian forces has entered Kostyantynivka.
+Head of the Donetsk People's Republic, Denis Pushilin, claimed Russian forces entered Kostyantynivka.

-In the Dobropillia front, Russian milbloggers claimed that Russian forces took the towns of Shakhove and entered Novyi Donbas.
+On the Dobropillia front, Russian milbloggers claimed Russian forces took Shakhove and entered Novyi Donbas.

 21 October

 Four people were killed in a Russian drone attack in Novhorod-Siverskyi, Chernihiv Oblast.

 Ukrainian drones were reported to have struck a residential building in Bataysk, Rostov Oblast, damaging a wall resulting in the evacuation of 20 residents according to the local governor.
 Windows in nearby homes were also damaged by drone debris.
 A cut power line left 3,000 customers without power.
 In Rostov-on-Don a minor was hospitalised with "shrapnel wounds".
 In Bryansk Oblast the governor also claimed a minor was injured by drone debris.
 In Voronezh Oblast the local governor reported an "industrial enterprise" and private property was damaged.
 The Bryansk Chemical plant was struck by Storm Shadow missiles.
-Ukrainian intelligence said that explosives destroyed a section of the railway between Pskov and St. Petersburg, claiming that it would delay Russian logistics.
+Ukrainian intelligence said explosives destroyed a section of the railway between Pskov and St. Petersburg, claiming this would delay Russian logistics.

 The SBU claimed to have carried out an attack that destroyed two Russian light drone-interceptor aircraft in Russian-occupied airfields in Ukraine.

-Geolocated footage showed that Russian forces re-entered the town of Mala Tokmachka and took the center of the town.
-Russian millbloggers claimed that Russian forces took the entire town, as well as the towns of Shcherbaky and Mali Shcherbaky, west of Orikhiv.
+Geolocated footage showed Russian forces re-entered the town of Mala Tokmachka and took the center of the town.
+Russian millbloggers claimed Russian forces took the entire town, and also Shcherbaky and Mali Shcherbaky, west of Orikhiv.

 22 October

 Russia launched a massive air attack on Ukraine, killing two people in Kyiv and four others in Brovary Raion, Kyiv Oblast.
 One person was killed in a separate attack in Kharkiv.

 The Makhachkala Oil Refinery in Dagestan was struck by Ukrainian forces along with the Saransk Mechanical Plant in Mordovia, with locals reporting explosions.
 Commander of the Unmanned Systems Forces, Robert Brovdi, said the explosion at the Saransk Mechanical Plant was "over an area of 6500 m2."

 The HUR claimed to have killed three Russian paratroopers in Stavropol following a suspected bomb attack.

 US President Trump approved sanctions against both Rosneft and Lukoil, Russia's biggest oil companies.

-Geolocated footage showed that Ukrainian forces retook the town of Kucheriv Yar, northeast of Dobropillia.
-The Russian defense ministry claimed that Russian forces took the town of Pavlivka, northeast of Huliaipole.
+Geolocated footage showed Ukrainian forces retook the town of Kucheriv Yar, northeast of Dobropillia.
+The Russian defense ministry claimed Russian forces took the town of Pavlivka, northeast of Huliaipole.